SebastianCarvalhoSalazar/VibrationModes/README.md

 # VibrationModes
-Guide for the calculation of the modes of vibration in a rectangular parallelepiped developed in MATLAB.
+interface in matlab for the calculation of the modes of vibration in a rectangular parallelepiped.